sercho80/Hangman/README.md

 ### Setup instructions

-You need to have installed dart compiler
+You need to have installed dart

 ### Usage